 Projects such as the Lightning Network aim to solve this problem by adding another layer on top of the Bitcoin blockchain to speed things up.
 That said, it hasn't really witnessed a huge explosion in popularity.

-Another alternative to Bitcoin fees is to use a different cryptocurrency, such as Ethereum or Litecoin, that are known for faster transactions.
+Another alternative to Bitcoin fees is to use a different cryptocurrency, such as Ethereum or Litecoin, that are known for faster transactions, aka faster confirmations after transfers.
 It's fairly easy to transfer Bitcoins to other digital assets on an exchange.
 CoinMarketCap has a ranking page where you can see different exchanges’ regulation, accepted payment methods and more for those just getting into buying crypto.

-We hope you've enjoyed our FAQ about how long a Bitcoin transaction takes.
+We hope you've enjoyed our FAQ about how long a Bitcoin transaction takes to be confirmed.
 By following our advice, you'll be out of the Bitcoin mempool in no time.